openvinotoolkit/open_model_zoo/demos/common/python/openvino/model_zoo/model_api/README.md

 ## Model API Pipelines

 Model API Pipelines represent the high-level wrappers upon the input data and accessing model results management.
-It performs the data submission for model inference, verification of inference status, whether the result is ready or not, and results accessing.
+They perform the data submission for model inference, verification of inference status, whether the result is ready or not, and results accessing.

 The `AsyncPipeline` is available, which handles the asynchronous execution of a single model.